Back

 Zhenya Khalturin,

-Also, a good UI dashboard is customizable and can be changed in any way you want.
-For example, when managing a team, one day you can have one primary focus and it takes the most of the screen, while tomorrow it's a different one.
-So, we just easily rearrange elements and change their sizes as we want and as it is convenient for us today.
+Also, a good UI dashboard is customizable and can be changed any way you want.
+For example, when managing a team, one day you can have one primary focus and it takes up most of the screen, while tomorrow it's a different one.
+So, we can just easily rearrange elements and change their sizes as we want and as it is convenient for us today.

 Zhenya Khalturin,